-Beyond our response to Q17, this should be based on best practise from previous and current franchises in Scotland and the rest of the UK.
+Beyond our response to Q17, this should be based on best practice from previous and current franchises in Scotland and the rest of the UK.
+We would tend to support less heavily specified contract, to allow the greater flexibility noted in Q17.